tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ===========

 logs/
-  Each Tahoe node creates a directory to hold the log messages produced as the node runs.
+  Each Tahoe-LAFS node creates a directory to hold the log messages produced as the node runs.
 These logfiles are created and rotated by the "twistd" daemonization program, so logs/twistd.log will contain the most recent messages, logs/twistd.log.1 will contain the previous ones,